Military districts of Russia

 The military districts in Russia serve as administrative divisions for the Russian Armed Forces.
-Each district features a geographical territory based on Russia's federal subjects, and a headquarters administering the military formations based in the respective territory.
+Each has a headquarters administering the military formations within the Russian federal subjects that it includes.

-There are currently five military districts in Russia: Western, Central, Eastern, Southern and Northern.
+As of March 2024, there are five military districts in Russia: Leningrad, Moscow, Central, Eastern, and Southern.

 List of military districts

 26 December 1991

 After the dissolution of the Soviet Union, Russia maintained a diminishing number of former Soviet Armed Forces military districts.